We're a Deaf Health Research Center.

 We research and evaluate health research projects

 We engage in community partnership, training and education.

-Dr. Poorna Kushalnagar, our Center Director and an Associate Professor in the Department of Psychology, leads our research efforts.
+Dr. Poorna Kushalnagar, our Center Director and a Professor in the Department of Psychology, leads our research efforts.
 Her team is involved in a wide range of biobehavioral and patient-centered research projects.